-Program Evaluation Recommendation over the next eight years - 8 extremely low-income, 32 very low-income, and 32 low-income units.
+Program Evaluation Recommendation • Expand the City's affordable housing inventory by 80 units over the next eight years - 8 extremely low-income, 32 very low-income, and 32 low-income units.
 Program 9: Farmworker Housing The City continued to support and encourage other agencies Modify and Continue.
-New Time Frame and Objectives: Continue to support and encourage other agencies and housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including State HCD and USDA Rural Development loans and grants and other funding sources that may become available.
+New Time Frame and Objectives: in the application of funds for farmworker housing throughout the planning period.
+The City continued to offer incentives for Programs 9 and 10.
+Continue to support and encourage other agencies and housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including State HCD and USDA Rural Development loans and grants and other funding sources that may become available.
 Continue to offer incentives such as gap financing (as funding is available), density bonus, streamlined processing to facilitate the development of farmworker housing.
 Annually monitor the status of farmworker housing as part of the City's annual report to HCD on Housing Element progress and evaluate if City efforts are effective in facilitating the provision of farmworker housing.
-If appropriate, make necessary changes to enhance opportunities and incentives for farmworker housing development. in the application of funds for farmworker housing throughout the planning period.
-The City continued to offer incentives for farmworker housing but did not receive any interest from developers in building farmworker housing in Selma.
+If appropriate, make necessary changes to enhance opportunities and incentives for farmworker housing farmworker housing but did not receive any interest from developers in building farmworker housing in Selma.
 The City did not receive any applications for farmworker housing funds.
-Due to staffing limitations, the City did not evaluate whether the City's efforts in facilitating the provision of farmworker housing was effective.
-Programs 9 and 10.
-Program 10: Preserving Assisted Housing The City continued to monitor existing publicly assisted rental Modify and Continue.
-New Time Frame and Objectives: Continue to monitor status of affordable housing projects.
+Due to staffing limitations, the City did not evaluate whether the City's efforts in facilitating the provision of farmworker housing was effective. development.
+Program 10: Programing Assisted Housing The City continued to monitor existing publicly assisted rental Modify and Continue New Program 10: Preserving Assisted Housing Time Frame and Objectives: Continue to monitor status of affordable housing projects.
 If projects become at risk of converting to market-rate housing: Monitor the status of any Notice of Intent and Plan of Action filed by property owners to convert to market-rate units.
 Identify nonprofit organizations as potential purchasers/managers of at-risk housing units.
-Explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or nonprofit agencies, purchase existing units throughout the remainder of the current planning period.
+Explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or nonprofit The City continued to monitor existing publicly assisted rental units throughout the remainder of the current planning period.
 City staff continued to maintain a list of potential nonprofit organizations as feasible purchasers/managers of at-risk housing units.
-The City continued to explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or nonprofit agencies, purchase existing buildings to replace at- risk units, or construct replacement units.
+The City continued to explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or nonprofit agencies, purchase existing buildings to replace at-risk units, or construct replacement units.
 City staff continued to give tenants proper notice and information of their rights and eligibility to obtain special Housing Choice Vouchers that are reserved for them, as appropriate.
-Program 12.
+Modify and Continue.
+New Program 12.